TooTallNate/RetroPie-profiles-facebook-login/README.md

 1. Make sure to enable "Facebook Login", and _add a **callback URL**_ that you would like to use.
 This is the URL that you will enter as the Login Server URL for your RetroPie-profiles, as well as the URL that you will visit on your mobile device to log in.
+This can either be a (sub)domain that you own, or a subdomain from `.now.sh` (so for example `https://nates-login-server.now.sh`).
 1. [Download `now`](https://zeit.co/download).
 1. Run: